Pre-dreadnought battleship: Protection

-Vertical side armor
+Vertical side armour

-Experience with the first generations of ironclads showed that rather than giving the ship's entire length uniform armor protection, it was best to concentrate armor in greater thickness over limited but critical areas.
+Experience with the first generations of ironclads showed that rather than giving the ship's entire length uniform armour protection, it was best to concentrate armour in greater thickness over limited but critical areas.
 Therefore the central section of the hull, which housed the boilers and engines, was protected by the main belt, which ran from just below the waterline to some distance above it.
 This "central citadel" was intended to protect the engines from even the most powerful shells.
-Yet the emergence of the quick-firing gun and high explosives in the 1880s meant that the 1870s to early 1880s concept of the pure central citadel was also inadequate in the 1890s and that thinner armor extensions towards the extremities would greatly aid the ship's defensive qualities.
-Thus, the main belt armor would normally taper to a lesser thickness along the side of the hull towards bow and stern; it might also taper up from the central citadel towards the superstructure.
+Yet the emergence of the quick-firing gun and high explosives in the 1880s meant that the 1870s to early 1880s concept of the pure central citadel was also inadequate in the 1890s and that thinner armour extensions towards the extremities would greatly aid the ship's defensive qualities.
+Thus, the main belt armour would normally taper to a lesser thickness along the side of the hull towards bow and stern; it might also taper up from the central citadel towards the superstructure.

-Other armor
+Other armour

-The main armament and the magazines were protected by projections of thick armor from the main belt.
+The main armament and the magazines were protected by projections of thick armour from the main belt.
 The beginning of the pre-dreadnought era was marked by a move from mounting the main armament in open barbettes to an all-enclosed, turret mounting.

-The deck was typically lightly armored with 2 to 4 in of steel.
-This lighter armor was to prevent high-explosive shells from wrecking the superstructure of the ship.
+The deck was typically lightly armoured with 2 to 4 in of steel.
+This lighter armour was to prevent high-explosive shells from wrecking the superstructure of the ship.

-The majority of battleships during this period of construction were fitted with a heavily-armored conning tower, or CT, which was intended for the use of the command staff during battle.
-This was protected by a vertical, full height, ring of armor nearly equivalent in thickness to the main battery gunhouses and provided with observation slits.
-A narrow armored tube extended down below this to the citadel; this contained & protected the various voice-tubes used for communication from the CT to various key stations during battle.
+The majority of battleships during this period of construction were fitted with a heavily-armoured conning tower, or CT, which was intended for the use of the command staff during battle.
+This was protected by a vertical, full height, ring of armour nearly equivalent in thickness to the main battery gunhouses and provided with observation slits.
+A narrow armoured tube extended down below this to the citadel; this contained & protected the various voice-tubes used for communication from the CT to various key stations during battle.

-Metallurgical advances in armor
+Metallurgical advances in armour

-The battleships of the late 1880s, for instance the Royal Sovereign class, were armored with iron and steel compound armor.
-This was soon replaced with more effective case-hardened steel armor made using the Harvey process developed in the United States.
-First tested in 1891, Harvey armor was commonplace in ships laid down from 1893 to 1895.
-However, its reign was brief; in 1895, the German pioneered the superior Krupp armor.
+The battleships of the late 1880s, for instance the Royal Sovereign class, were armoured with iron and steel compound armour.
+This was soon replaced with more effective case-hardened steel armour made using the Harvey process developed in the United States.
+First tested in 1891, Harvey armour was commonplace in ships laid down from 1893 to 1895.
+However, its reign was brief; in 1895, the German pioneered the superior Krupp armour.
 Europe adopted Krupp plate within five years, and only the United States persisted in using Harvey steel into the 20th century.
-The improving quality of armor plate meant that new ships could have better protection from a thinner and lighter armor belt; 12 in of compound armor provided the same protection as just 7.5 in of Harvey armor or 5.75 in of Krupp armor.
+The improving quality of armour plate meant that new ships could have better protection from a thinner and lighter armour belt; 12 in of compound armour provided the same protection as just 7.5 in of Harvey armour or 5.75 in of Krupp armour.